xs-keju/Credit_detection_accelerate_with_Intel_one_API/README.md

 * Files labeled with "stock" use the official random forest and XGBoost libraries, while those labeled with "intel" utilize Intel-accelerated machine learning libraries.
 * Files labeled with "full" further employ parameter grid search and cross-validation for optimization.
 * Running the files generates corresponding model data files and log information.

+4. supplement:
+* For more detailed information on our implementation, please refer to the “信用卡欺诈检测——利用配备Intel® oneAPI AI Analytics Toolkit的机器学习方法.pdf” or "The detection of credit card transaction fraud – Applying machine learning methods with Intel oneAPI AI Analytics Toolkit.pdf".